 The Marriage Ceremony

 The church ceremony is one of the main parts of your day and we hope that it will be full of meaning and one that expresses beautifully the vows you make at the altar.

 There are two readings from the Old and New Testament.
 Two family members usually read these.
 Couples usually ask family members and friends to read ‘Prayers of the faithful’.
 Normally there are four to six prayers included in the ceremony.
 The gifts of bread and wine are often brought to the altar by family members.
 It can be helpful, but not necessary, to have a Mass booklet for the ceremony.
 Sometimes couples may choose to celebrate a wedding ceremony rather than a nuptial Mass.
 The priest will explain this option to you.

 Good music can play an important part in the ceremony.
 There is now a wide range of new Church music which is suitable to the wedding Mass.
 Only Church music and hymns are appropriate.
-Couples are discouraged from using CD or recorded music during the ceremony.
+Couples are discouraged from using CDs or other recorded music during the ceremony.

 Photographers and Video Personnel

 Ask the photographer and video personnel to meet the priest before the ceremony begins.
 They are expected to act with respectful discretion, in keeping with the sacredness of the occasion and place.
 They should not delay the start of the ceremony.
 A discreet presence should be kept during the ceremony.
 Video recorders should be battery powered (i.e. no electric leads), and no auxiliary lighting or scaffolding is permitted.

 Please do not interfere with any of the church furnishings (including seats, notice boards, candelabras).
 Confetti should not be used in church grounds.